visnudeva/blupr/README.md

 **I decided to move from Hyprland to Niri because it is what i am currently using, so from today (March 22/2025) i will star making changes to get to where i want to go, the name will change from blupr to bluiri**

-THE INFO BELOW DIDNT GET UPDATED YET
+THE INFO BELOW DIDNT GET FULLY UPDATED YET

 A work in progress of a simple riced Atomic Linux distro with Hyprland as a window manager which can make older computers fast and snappy with its low CPU and RAM usage but also modern and beautiful.
 Based on Ublue and focused on hyprland because this window manager really deserves its own functional and themed distro out of the box.